tigera-solutions/calicocloud-kaas-workshop-demo/modules/dynamic-packet-capture.md

   >Once the `PacketCapture` resource is deployed, Calico starts capturing packets for all endpoints configured in the `selector` field.

-  b.
-Fetch and review captured payload.
+  2. Fetch and review captured payload.

   >The captured `*.pcap` files are stored on the hosts where pods are running at the time the `PacketCapture` resource is active.